oloapinivad/MiLES/README.md

 *v0.6 - Aug 2018*
 - Introducing the Meandering Index from Di Capua and Coumou (2016)
 - CMIP-like (dataset+experiment+ensemble member) data structure is introduced, allowing also for experiment type definition
-- Minor updates of wrapper variables names and structure
+- Minor updates to the functions variables names, structure and layout
+- Packages update
+- Beta support for cross-dateline EOFs

 *v0.51 - Apr 2018*
 - Consolidation of weather regimes functions (shift to variance minimum)